-R. Craig Collins > Web Page Design > Portfolio > How To: Travel
+R. Craig Collins > Portfolio > How To: Travel

-First the rules of Collins European Travel, focus on the 6 C's: Culture (Museums), Cuisine, Countryside, Castles, and Cathedrals (Architecture, especially old architecture), plus occasionally we add Creatures (wild life).
+First the rules of Collins World Travel, focus on the 6 C's: Culture (Museums), Cuisine, Countryside, Castles, and Cathedrals (Architecture, especially old architecture), plus occasionally we add Creatures (wild life).

 You are reading, so you must be interested in travel.